 - There are about 600,000 online slot machines in North America alone, with Las Vegas being the most densely populated slot capital: there is one slot machine for every eight people living in Vegas.

-- A single player held the record for the highest jackpot payout for 27 years: he won $65,093 in 1973 after hitting a one-dollar progressive jackpot.
+- A single player held the record for the highest jackpot payout, for 27 years: he won $65,093 in 1973 after hitting a one-dollar progressive jackpot.
 That record was only beaten in 2001 by an Ontario casino patron who hit a $1 million jackpot on a $100-a-pull slot machine.

 - The roulette machine has no memory, so the odds of winning are the same at every pull, just like a coin flip.
 The idea of a hot streak, or the practice of moving to another machine once you win, is all simply superstition.

 - There are two types of jackpots: flat-top and progressive.
 A flat-top machine has a set limit to how large the jackpot payout can be, but progressive jackpots continue to increase until somebody wins them.
-Progressive jackpots take a percentage of each player’s bet and put it towards the jackpot – so the more people are playing, the faster the jackpot rises.
+Progressive jackpots take a percentage of each player’s bet and put it towards the jackpot – so the more people who are playing, the faster the jackpot rises.

-- When slot machines began to be such big business that people were making fortunes hosting them, the American government interfered with this simple, easy form of gambling and eventually made it illegal.
+- When slot machines became such big business that people were making fortunes hosting them, the American government interfered with this simple, easy form of gambling and eventually made it illegal.
 Owners got around this slight obstacle by calling the slots ‘vending machines’ – they wouldn’t pay out in coins but rather cigars, sweets or other small items, which the players then exchanged for cash at the counter!

 The world has evolved immensely and today people are even able to access online casinos via their mobile devices.
 Go and give Springbok casinos mobile version a test, we accommodate both Android and IOS devices.